lukso-network/tools-lukso-cli/README.md

 Network Types: `mainnet`, `testnet`, `devnet`

-> Even if multiple networks are set up, only one can be active at the time
+> Even if multiple networks are set up, only one can be active simultaneously, as the LUKSO CLI runs natively within your system environments.

 ```
 lukso-node